hanishkvc/docs-notes_plus/devel/tools/versioncontrol/github.rst

     NOTE: Generate additional key-pairs if you want to use different sets for different repositories or groups of repositories or so.

+If you are moving the key-pair around, remember that it should not be accessible to the group or others wrt file permissions

+    chmod o-rwx ~/.ssh/id_rsa.github

+    chmod g-rwx ~/.ssh/id_rsa.github

 Setup for local use
 --------------------